Shibbi-0987/Shibbi-0987/README.md

 </h1>

 . 👋 Hey there,
-. 🌱 I’m currently learning c,c++
+. 🌱 I’m currently learning c, c++
-. 💞️ I’m looking to collaborate on Github, LinkedIn
+. 💞️ I’m looking to collaborate on Github, LinkedIn.....